The Best Photography Print Mediums

 'Tranquility', Vancouver Island, British Columbia.
 Limited edition of 150.
 Framed with a stunning Omega® Light Aluminum Scoop wooden frame combined with a white linen liner.

-Let us begin by highlighting an important, indisputable truth; photographic printing is really an art form unto itself.
 As a general rule, the vast majority of gallery-quality prints are produced by professionals in state-of-the-art labs who have dedicated their lives to mastering their craft.

 Below is an easy guide to explain the differences between some of the most popular photographic print mediums available today.